numbofathma/phaser-typescript-webpack/README.md

 Open your browser and enter localhost:8000 into the address bar.

-As you change your code, Webpack will watch for changes and the browser will refresh
+As you change your code, Webpack will watch for changes and the browser will refresh.

 ## 5. Build for deployment: